turtl/core-rs/README.md

 # Turtl core-rs
 <a href="https://circleci.com/gh/turtl/core-rs"><img src="https://circleci.com/gh/turtl/core-rs.svg?style=shield&circle-token=:circle-token"></a>

+_Opening an issue?
+See the [Turtl project tracker](https://github.com/turtl/project-tracker/issues)_

 This is the Rust core for Turtl.
 It houses the logic for Turtl's main client operations and is meant to be embedded as a shared/static library that is standard across all platforms.
 The idea is, if it *can* go in the core, it